MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 are uptodate.
 If the queue already exists, These flags can be set to False, so no attempt to declare the queue is made, or it´s bindings.
 These options are useful on brokers that do not permit users to declare their queues.

+This *subtopic* option should appear after the *queueDeclare* setting in files for the setting to apply to a given queue.

 queueName|queue|queue_name|qn
 -----------------------------